saurabhvadnere/JavaScript-Projects/README.md

 ## JavaScript-Projects

-# This project file mainly focus on javascript
+## This project mainly focus on javascript

 ## Solution code